-Cyanobacteria or Cyanophyta belongs to the bacteria group of animals; they get energy through photosynthesis.
-They obtained this name “cyanobacteria” on account of their color.
-Generally they are called blue-green algae (however, this name is referred to as a misnomer, by some), because Cyanobacteria is a prokaryotic (one having no organized nucleus).
-And algae is eukaryotic (their cells have a nucleus and many organelles shut up inside membranes).
+Cyanobacteria or Cyanophyta belong to the bacteria group of animals; they get energy through photosynthesis.
+They obtained the name “cyanobacteria” on account of their color.
+Generally, they are called blue-green algae (however, this name is referred to as a misnomer, by some), because Cyanobacteria is a prokaryotic (one having no organized nucleus).
+And algae are eukaryotic (their cells have a nucleus and many organelles shut up inside membranes).

 When gaseous oxygen is produced in the form of a byproduct obtained through photosynthesis, it is considered that cyanobacteria convert the atmosphere into a zone of oxidation leading to rust formation on the surface of the earth’s crust, leading to the great event of oxygenation.
 This is a dramatic change in the composition of the various forms of life on earth, by the process of simulating the biodiversity causing the anaerobic organisms (that are oxygen- intolerant) to near extinction.

 Cyanobacteria are considered a highly thriving collection of microorganisms existing on earth.
 Genetically they are a highly diverse group and inhabit a vast area across all latitudes, endemic to marine, freshwater and terrestrial ecosystems.
 Besides, we find them in the extremes of the niches, like salt works, hot springs and hyper saline bays.